 WiSE Sci-Fi Book Club meets approximately quarterly to discuss science fiction by female authors over dinner.
 Club members nominate and select books by vote.
 WiSE provides copies of the selected books to members who request them, as well as food and drink to members who attend the discussions.

-On October 30th (time and location TBD), we will meet to discuss Frankenstein by Mary Wollstonecraft Shelley, following a showing of a classic film version.
+On October 30th, 7-9PM, in Broadhead Center/West Union 067, we will meet to discuss Frankenstein by Mary Wollstonecraft Shelley, following a showing of a classic film version.
 This formative classic is sometimes considered the first true science fiction novel, and has remained remarkably prominent in pop cultural and bioethical discussions.
 You can access the novel in your internet browser in HTML format here, as a pdf here, or choose from one of three mp3 audiobooks here: 1, 2, 3.

 Articles contextualizing the novel’s contemporary and scientific import include: